|

 Quintus

-was educated to doctorate level at the University of Cambridge and taught Latin
+was educated at the University of Cambridge and taught Latin Prose and

-Prose and Verse Composition at the University before taking on the
+Verse Composition at the University before taking on the leadership of the

-leadership of the Classics department of one of England's most prestigious
+Classics department of one of England's most prestigious independent

-independent boarding schools.
-His broadcasts include talks on ‘Virgil’ and
+boarding schools.
+His radio broadcasts include talks on ‘Virgil’ and

 ·